jlzhjp/kbswitch/README.md

 ﻿# kbswitch

-> a simple utility that help you switch keyboard layout in Windows.
+> a simple utility that helps you switch keyboard layout in Windows

 ## Usage